dtabas/eep555uw/_pages/cv.md

 Education
 ======
 * B.S. in Mathematics, University of Maryland, College Park, 2012
-* Ph.D in Electrical and Computer Engineering, University of Washington, 2019 (expected)
+* Ph.D in Electrical and Computer Engineering, University of Washington, 2019

 Employment
 ======